Self care for entrepreneurs (Yes, you need it)

 Despite that seemingly low productivity, it’s still easy for entrepreneurs to become burnt-out, with self-employed individuals generally having lower work-life balance than those who are not self-employed.

-To lighten your workload, boost productivity, and recalibrate your work-life balance, you could create “hard” stops around your working and non-working time like this life coach did, or streamline your business processes like the founder of Darn Good Yarn.
+To lighten your workload, boost productivity, and recalibrate your work-life balance, you could create “hard” stops around your working and non-working time, or streamline your business processes like the founder of Darn Good Yarn .

 Alternatively, you could hire a virtual assistant or employees to clear essential but mundane tasks from your plate so you can focus on more specialized tasks.